joshuandwilliams/CDAScorer/docs/_pages/mac_tutorial.md

 If you enter "ls" into the Terminal window, you should see two new files, one called "test_cdata.csv" and one called "backup_X_test_data.csv", where X is replaced with the day, month, year, hour, minute.

 This is great!
 It means the package is running successfully on your laptop.
+[Follow this link to start scoring real data!](https://joshuandwilliams.github.io/CDAScorer/scoring_meeting/)